 The Al Meashar Oilfield (target resource of 11 MMbbl to 50 MMbbl) contains two suspended discovery wells which in 2010-11, delivered flow rates ranging from 200 to 1,000 bopd in short-term testing of the wells.
 The oil exists in the same reservoirs and has a similar quality of oil to that of the Habban Oilfield.

 Petsec currently holds a government approved non-operating 35% working interest (29.75% participating interest) in the Block 7 Joint Venture and expects to acquire from Oil Search Limited (ASX: OSH) its 40% working interest (34% participating interest) in Block 7 and operatorship.

 The Company also has an agreement with KUFPEC to acquire their 25% working interest in Block 7.
 The KUFPEC and Oil Search transactions brings the Company’s potential interest in the block to 100% pending customary approvals from the Government.

 Working Interest: 100%; Participating Interest: 82.5%

-Damis (Block S-1) is located approximately 80 kilometres to the southwest of Block 7 and holds five sizeable oil and gas discoveries – the developed and producing (until suspended in 2014), An Nagyah Oilfield, and a further four undeveloped oil and gas fields – Osaylan, An Naeem, Wadi Bayhan, and Hamel.
+Damis (Block S-1) of 1,152 square kilometres (284,665 acres) is located approximately 80 kilometres to the Southwest of Block 7 and holds five sizeable oil and gas discoveries – the developed and productive (until suspended in 2014), An Nagyah Oilfield, and a further four undeveloped oil and gas fields – Osaylan, An Naeem, Wadi Bayhan, and Harmel.

-The four undeveloped fields hold substantial oil and gas target resources (34 MMbbl oil and 550 Bcf gas), which will be a source of future growth of production and reserves for the Company.
+The four undeveloped fields hold substantial oil and gas resources in excess of 34 million barrels of oil and 550 Bcf of gas representing substantial potential future growth of reserves and production for the Company